Bridging Employability and Social Inclusion Through Mutual Exchange

 Needs Assessment Report: February 2026

-This report explores the lived experiences, needs, and aspirations of displaced persons from Ukraine living under the Temporary Protection Directive in two regions: Piedmont in Italy and the Kuyavian-Pomeranian Voivodeship in Poland.
-Conducted between June and August 2025, the study employs a mixed-methods approach.
-The analysis focuses on key dimensions of integration, including employment, housing, education, healthcare, and social participation.
+This report examines the lived experiences, needs, and aspirations of displaced Ukrainians under the Temporary Protection Directive in Piedmont, Italy, and Poland’s Kuyavian-Pomeranian Voivodeship.
+Based on mixed-methods research conducted June–August 2025, it analyzes integration across employment, housing, education, healthcare, and social participation.

-This comparative policy report examines how the EU Temporary Protection Directive was implemented in Poland and Italy.
-It traces the shift from emergency solidarity toward longer-term inclusion, analysing legal frameworks, governance structures, labour and social integration measures, and political contexts.
-Using country case studies and comparative analysis, it highlights shared challenges, divergent approaches, and policy implications for sustainable protection of displaced people across different national welfare systems.
+This comparative policy report analyzes implementation of the EU Temporary Protection Directive in Poland and Italy.
+It traces the shift from emergency solidarity to longer-term inclusion, examining legal frameworks, governance, labour and social integration, political contexts, and implications for sustainable protection across welfare systems.

 Presenting research results